joasyannick/wp-papillon-journey/.github/ISSUE_TEMPLATE/feature-request.md

 ### Feature
 A brief explanation of what the feature is, what it does, and what it doesn’t include.

+Example: Add a toggle for Dark Mode, allowing users to switch between Light Mode and Dark Mode.
+This will reduce eye strain, especially in low-light environments, and improve usability for users who prefer darker themes.
+This is not requesting a full theme system.

 ### Current Pains
 Describe the problems users face with stories:
 - As a ***user role***, I struggle with ***problem*** because ***reason***.